dehelean-catalin/CouchAi/README.md

 # Exercise Page:

-- add search and filter functionalities
+- add filter functionalities
+- upload real data and files to the system
+- check the file type and dimesion
+- resolution 720 and 180

 # Pagina plans